jimmy622001/AWS_Kinesis/README.md

-# AWS Learning Environment with Terraform
+# AWS Environment with Terraform

 This Terraform configuration creates a comprehensive AWS environment covering all major AWS services and architectural patterns for enterprise-grade cloud infrastructure.